adap/flower/doc/source/how-to-upgrade-to-flower-next.rst

     # In a new terminal window, start a long-running SuperNode
     $ flower-client-app client:app --insecure

-    # In another terminal window, start a long-running SuperNode (at least 2 SuperNodes are required)
+    # In another terminal window, start another long-running SuperNode (at least 2 SuperNodes are required)
     $ flower-client-app client:app --insecure

-    # In another terminal window, run the apps
+    # In yet another terminal window, run the ServerApp (this starts the actual training run)
     $ flower-server-app server:app --insecure

 - Here's another example to start with HTTPS.
 Use the ``--certificates`` command line